-According to Articles 534 and following of the Civil Code – and to the extent that the parties have not otherwise agreed to limit or waive the following protective provisions – the buyer will have the right (which may be exercised alternatively) to:
+According to Articles 534 and following of the Civil Code – and to the extent that the parties have not otherwise agreed to limit or waive the protection under these provisions – the buyer will have the right (which may be exercised alternatively) to:

 - seek to repair or replace the purchased assets;

 - rescind from the sale agreement; or

 - seek all damages suffered due to the non-performance of its counterparty under their agreement, in which case it must also return any assets received by the seller.

 In addition to the above rights, the buyer may cumulatively seek additional consequential damages if these are causally linked to the warranties.
 Rescission of a transaction is generally considered an inappropriate remedy where a company is sold.

 Are there time limits or restrictions for bringing claims under warranties?